justRishi/CleaningDataWeek4/README.md

 run_analysis(download=TRUE,writetable=true)

 ##Arguments:
-download&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Downloads the data files needed for doing analysis from the uci website, only needed first time
+download&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Downloads the data files needed for doing analysis from the uci website, only needed first time
 writetable&nbsp;&nbsp;&nbsp;&nbsp;Writes the output to a textfile with the name averageByActivityAndSubject.txt

 ##Examples:
 How to run run_analysis:
 x<-run_analysis(download=TRUE,writetable=true)

 To show only activity , subject and one measurement column:
 View(x[,c(1:3)])